Clay Rush

 Clay Jackson Rush (born October 27, 1973) is an American former professional football kicker who played ten seasons in the Arena Football League (AFL) with the Iowa Barnstormers/New York Dragons, Indiana Firebirds, Colorado Crush, Kansas City Brigade, and Arizona Rattlers.
-He played college football at Missouri Western State University, where he was a third-team All-American as a junior in 1994.
+He played college football at Triton College, Harper College, and Missouri Western State University, earning third-team All-American honors as a junior in 1994.
 After playing minor league football, Rush signed with the Detroit Lions of the National Football League (NFL) in 1998 but was later released before playing for them.
 He then played in the AFL from 1999 to 2008.
 He was named the AFL Kicker of the Year in both 2000 and 2003.
 Rush was also a four-time All-Arena selection.
 He made the game-winning kick as time expired in ArenaBowl XIX.
 He also had offseason stints in the NFL with the Atlanta Falcons, Washington Redskins, and New York Jets.

 Early life and college

-Clay Jackson Rush was born on October 27, 1973, in St. Louis Missouri.
+Clay Jackson Rush was born on October 27, 1973, in St. Louis, Missouri.
 He played football, soccer, baseball, and basketball at Riverview Gardens High School in St. Louis.
 He began playing football his freshman year of high school.

 Rush first played college football at Triton College in 1992 and at Harper College in 1993.
 He then transferred to play for the Missouri Western Griffons of Missouri Western State University in 1994.
 As a junior in 1994, he made a school record 12 field goals and also converted a school record 50-yard field goal.
 He was named an NCAA Division II third-team All-American for his performance during the 1994 season.
 Rush left the team after his junior year.
 He majored in exercise science at Missouri Western State.

 Professional career

 In April 1998, Rush signed with the Detroit Lions of the National Football League (NFL).
 Prior to signing with the Lions, he had been playing with the minor league St. Louis Bulldogs.
 He was waived by the Lions in late July 1998.
 Rush then returned to play for the Bulldogs in August 1998.

 Rush signed with the Shreveport Knights of the Regional Football League in May 1999, and played for them during the spring 1999 season.
 Through his first two games, he was perfect on extra points and had converted three of four field goals.
 Rush also punted for the Knights.

 On June 24, 1999, Rush was signed by the Iowa Barnstormers of the Arena Football League (AFL) after the struggling Steve Opstad was released.
-On June 26 in his first game with the Barnstormers, he made a game-winning 21-yard field goal to help Iowa beat the Albany Firebirds by a score of 77–76.
+On June 26, in his first game with the Barnstormers, he made a game-winning 21-yard field goal to help Iowa beat the Albany Firebirds by a score of 77–76.
 He played in five games for the Barnstormers during the 1999 AFL season, converting eight of nine field goals and 34 of 39 extra points.